Ghazal 190, Verse 4

 MIRROR: {8,3}

-The commentators' meaning is only one of a number of formally undecideable choices created within a cleverly arranged 'meaning machine'.
+The commentators' meaning is only one of a number of formally undecideable choices created within a cleverly arranged grammatical structure.
 In the first line especially, the ambiguities are multiple.
 'X Y nah ho ' can open up a whole range of possibilities.

 When in this complexly structured line we consider the 'X', we realize that ;Gam-e ((ushshaaq can, thanks to the versatility of the i.zaafat , mean with equal ease either 'grief for lovers' (which is felt by somebody else), or 'grief of lovers' (which is felt by the lovers themselves).

-And then when we consider the 'Y', saadagii-aamoz-e butaa;N , we realize that aamoz has the double meanings of both 'teaching' (as the commentators prefer) and 'taught'; and when the i.zaafat is factored in, the result is a phrase that can mean either 'teaching simplicity to idols' or 'taught simplicity by idols'.
+And then when we consider the 'Y', saadagii-aamoz-e butaa;N , we realize that aamoz has the double meanings of both 'teaching' (as the commentators prefer) and 'taught' (see the definition above); and when the i.zaafat is factored in, the result is a phrase that can mean either 'teaching simplicity to idols' or 'taught simplicity by idols'.
 We hope, a little wistfully perhaps, for further illumination in the second line.

-The second line, also inshaa))iyah , is not eager to help us out.
-It exclaims over, or questions, a completely different situation: the desolation of the 'mirror-chamber' because of me.
+But the second line, also inshaa))iyah , is not eager to help us out.
+It exclaims over, or questions, a completely different situation: the desolation of the 'mirror-chamber' (on mirror-chambers, see {10,5}) because of the speaker/lover.
 Nazm, whom the other commentators more or less follow, envisions two possibilities: that after the lover's death the mourning beloveds, who have been taught simplicity, no longer go into the 'mirror-chamber' and brighten it with their radiant presence; and/or that the mourning beloveds no longer use a mirror, because they no longer adorn themselves.
-This second meaning feels weak, because it's made only by pretending that 'mirror-chamber' is the same as 'mirror'-- which is a reductionist thing to do, especially when it brings no poetic benefit.
+This second meaning is created only by pretending that 'mirror-chamber' is the same as 'mirror'-- which is a reductionist thing to do.
 (Although Nazm might point to {73,1}, in which a 'mirror-chamber' is combined with a reference to the 'polish-marks' on a real metal mirror.)